If so, perhaps the following article may answer at least part of that question....But first, take a really good look at this scripture:

 12 For people don't know when their time will come any more than fish taken in the fatal net or birds caught in a snare; similarly, people are snared at an unfortunate time, when suddenly it falls on them.
 13 Here is something else I have seen as wisdom under the sun, and it seemed important to me: 14 there was a small town with few people in it; and a great king came to attack it; he surrounded it and built massive siege-works against it.
 15 Now there was found in it a man who was poor but wise, and by his wisdom he saved the city; yet afterwards, nobody remembered that poor man.
 16 So, although I say that wisdom is better than strength, nevertheless the poor man's wisdom is despised; nobody pays attention to what he says.
 17 A wise man speaking quietly is more worth heeding than the shouts of a ruler commanding fools.
 18 Wisdom is better than weapons of war, but a person who makes a mistake can destroy much good.
 (CJB)

-Most of us are quick to blame God whenever things go wrong in our lives, but how many ever remember to thank Him for the storms - the problems, stresses and strifes?
+Most of us are quick to blame ADONAI whenever things go wrong in our lives, but how many ever remember to thank Him for the storms - the problems and discords, stress and strife?
 The storm, after all, could be His way of teaching us a lesson of some kind, something we need to know that we could never learn any other way.
 It could be a test of our faith to remind us Who is in charge.
 Or, it could be a situation He wants us to personally experience so that we can use it to help someone else in the future.
 Who knows why God allows bad things to happen to us?
 He's God; He can do whatever He wants!